-The Company's corporate head office is in Vancouver, Canada and the Company has historically raised the majority of its funds in Canadian dollars and maintains its funds in Canadian dollars and US dollars.
-The Company's primary focus is the Gabbs Project located in the United States.
-Any significant fluctuations in the value of the Canadian dollar compared to the US dollar exposes the Company to significant currency risk.
+The Company's corporate head office is in Vancouver, BC, Canada and the Company has historically raised the majority of its funds in CAD and maintains its funds in CAD and US dollars.
+The Company's primary focus is the BAM Project and Gabbs Project.
+Any significant fluctuations in the value of the CAD compared to the US dollar exposes the Company to significant currency risk.